 As much as generative AI has been in the news and industry publications, you’d be forgiven for thinking it’s the end-all-be-all for contact center AI.
 And there are generative AI use cases in the contact center to get excited about–from expanding the capabilities of chatbots to reducing after-call work for agents.
 However, AI is a broad field, and generative AI is not the only type of AI that contact centers benefit from.

 If you’re a customer service leader trying to understand the different applications for AI in the contact center, start here.
-We’ll cover some helpful terms, common use cases for AI, and how you can use different types of AI together to benefit your managers, agents, and customers.
+We’ll cover:

 Artificial intelligence (AI): A broad field of technology that deals with the ability of machines to solve complex problems.
 As the name suggests, it involves machines simulating human intelligence.